Ray Marcano: Later work

 In 2000, he became president of the Society of Professional Journalists (SPJ), the largest journalism organization in the United States with 300 chapters and 10,000 members.
 He was only the second black president in the history of the organization, which was founded in 1909.
 He became the director of digital audience growth for Cox Media Group, a company which owns the Dayton Daily News.
-He is currently a lecturer at Wright State University.
+He was a lecturer at Wright State University and left in 2023.
 Marcano received a Fulbright Special Grant at the University of Iceland in 2013.

 In 2014, he became editor of the sports website FanBuzz.com where he served for three years.
 Starting in 2017, he began freelancing for some of the country's largest brands as an editor, including CNN and the Southern Poverty Law Center.
 As a writer, his editorial work has appeared in USA Today, the Columbus (Ohio) Dispatch and Yahoo News.
-He has written a weekly Sunday opinion column in the Dayton Daily News since 2021 and continues to write freelance news articles for a number of publications.
+He has written a weekly Sunday opinion column in the Dayton Daily News since 2021 and continues to write freelance news articles for several national publications.